Joe Gold: Early life

 Joe Gold was the youngest of four siblings, Robert Gold (born Ruben Gold), Nathan Gold and Eunice Gold Fiss.
 His parents, Max Gold (born Abraham Mordechai Goldglejt) and Jennie Gold Glick Sussman (born Zelda Feierman) were both Jewish emigrants having relocated from Belarus to Boyle Heights, Los Angeles.
+His mother had been born in Turov, Belarus and his father in Indura.
 Max Gold was the neighborhood junk collector and the family's back yard and garage served as a makeshift junk yard.
 His mother, Jennie, was a seamstress who divorced Joe's father and remarried twice.
 Joe attended Theodore Roosevelt High School.

 He developed an interest in bodybuilding at the age of 12, when he saw his sister-in-law's design for strengthening her arms.
 She had attached a filled bucket to each end of a broom handle and was using them as lifts.
 Joe and his brother, Robert Gold, got the idea for building their own equipment from scrap obtained from their father's scrap yard in Boyle Heights.
 As a teenager he headed for Muscle Beach in Santa Monica.